playcanvas/developer.playcanvas.com/.github/CONTRIBUTING.md

 ### Other files

-Other files such as assets, zips can be placed in [`public downloads`](https://github.com/playcanvas/developer.playcanvas.com/tree/master/public/downloads).
+Other files such as assets and zips can be placed in [`public downloads`](https://github.com/playcanvas/developer.playcanvas.com/tree/master/public/downloads).
 As this is used very rarely, there is no folder structure to maintain.

 ### External projects